wp-plugins/wpbp-video-chat/readme.txt

 * A. Yes!.

 * Q. The chat is not loading for me.
-* A. Check to see if you have the Adobe flash player installed (http://get.adobe.com/flashplayer) and JavaScript enabled in your browser.
+* A. Check to see if you have the Adobe flash player installed (http://helpx.adobe.com/flash-player.html) and JavaScript enabled in your browser.

 * Q. How do I add it to my blog/website?
 * A. Just go to the backend and on appearance select menus, From there you can add your page, It'll be *chatroom* by default.

-== Upgrade Notice ==

-= 1.0.1 =
-* Updated it to auto create the page and insert the short code for you.

-= 1.0.5 =
-* Now updated to have the domain name as the room name, It'll remove whitespace and special characters.

-= 1.0.6 =
-* Removed some unnecessary code, it should also load quicker.

-= 1.0.8 =
-* Now works in all themes and on WordPress 4.0.

 == Changelog ==

 = 1.0.1 =
 * First live version.
+* Updated it to auto create the page and insert the short code for you.

 = 1.0.1 =
 * Added random number to stop the use of same rooms on TinyChat.